Up to 60% off sofas & mattresses — limited‑time deals.

 Is a loveseat always a two-seater?

-Usually yes as a category, but real comfort depends on inside width and arm thickness, not the label alone.
+Usually yes as a category, but real comfort still depends on inside width and arm thickness, not the label alone.

 Can a sofa work in a small apartment?